MatthewYong/big_brains/TEST.md

 2. Click on button **ADD TO CART**
 3. Verified that a popup window with the text 'ADDED TO CART' will show
 4. Click on the Cart icon
+5. Verified that the toy has been added to the cart

+#### Update Toy Quantity in Cart
+1. Add a toy to the cart
+2. Go to the cart page
+3. Change the quantity and click on the update icon
+4. Verified that the quantity has been updated

+#### Complete an Order from the Toy's Cart
+1. Add a toy to the cart
+2. Go to the cart page and click on **CHECKOUT**
+3. Fill in the form and use the Stripe test payment method **4242 4242 4242 4242**
-5. Click on button **Add Your Recipe**
+4. Click on **BUY NOW**
+5. Go to Profile page
-6. Verified that the toy has been added to the page
+6. Verified that the order has been fulfilled added to the Profile page

 #### User Profile - All Orders
 1. Login to account